 I was introduced to Dream, Girl a couple of years ago.
 They were seeking funding for the production of the film through a Kickstarter campaign.
 As an entrepreneur, feminist and human rights activist – a film progressing positive social change by showcasing the stories of ambitious female entrepreneurs and encouraging more women and girls to be leaders – was right up my ally.
-That day, I became one of their first Kickstarter contributors, later interviewed one of their co-producers Komal Minhas on my Dream For Others podcast, and was absolutely stoked to have an opportunity to see this come full circle and watch the end product with a group of almost 60 women at our fundraising event that day.
+That day, I became one of their first Kickstarter contributors, and was absolutely stoked to have an opportunity to see this come full circle and watch the end product with a group of almost 60 women at our fundraising event that day.

 We all rallied together from across Central Queensland to be inspired and empowered by the Dream, Girl documentary whilst raising funds for Strengthening Family Connections who support vulnerable families and children on the Capricorn Coast.